-Traditional housing options simply mean the residence hall is not tied to a specific academic theme and is open to all majors.
-All traditional halls are open to first-year students.
-A select few traditional halls are also options for upperclassmen.
+Traditional housing options simply mean the residence hall is not tied to a specific academic theme and is open to all first-year students, regardless of major.

 Located in the heart of campus, Acadian Hall features two-student rooms and community-style bathrooms.
 Most rooms have sinks in them, and students love the large courtyard and walk-in closets.

-Students love the convenient location of McVoy Hall – right next to The 459 Commons dining hall with lake access and a short walk to the Student Rec Center.
+Students love the convenient location of McVoy Hall – right next to The 459 Commons dining hall with lake access and a short walk to the University Recreation Center.
 The two-student rooms feature a wall of closets and separate sleep and study areas.

 Miller Hall is the only all-female residence hall on campus and is popular with women participating in Greek Life at LSU.
 Students can choose from two-student, three-student, and four-student rooms with community-style bath.